trothr/blog/truth.cowboy/2019/07/well-done-gene.md

 Gene was calm and cool.
 "You do *not* have to buy this car today."

 I repeated, "I do not have to buy this car today."
+Calm flowed over me.

 Eventually we gathered in the office of the finance lady, who was still waiting on some mysterious call-back from corporate.
 Approval?
 Nothing yet.
+Enough!
 We got up to leave.
 (Gene first, then Marilyn and I followed.)
 "Wait! wait!
 He's answering now."

 ## He'll Rise First